 Our day starts with a visit to Sainte-Chapelle.
 You can take the metro to Cité, the closest station, but I recommend a more scenic route with just a little more walking.

-I recommend taking the metro to Palais Royal Musee de Louvre or Louvre-Rivoli, walking towards the Seine, and then walking along the river to Pont Neuf.
+For a scenic walk to Île de la Cité, I recommend taking the metro to Louvre-Rivoli or Pont Neuf, walking towards the Seine, and then walking along the river to Pont Neuf.
 Pont Neuf is the stone bridge that crosses the Seine on the western edge of the island.
 From Pont Neuf, enjoy the view along the Seine, to the next bridge, Pont des Arts, and to the Eiffel Tower off in the distance.

 9 am: Sainte-Chapelle